 - Enjoy!

-Send your kids out into their neighborhood or local park to hold a bioblitz (or scavenger hunt) to observe and record every plant and animal they come across in a specific area.
+Send your kids out into their neighborhood or local park to do a bioblitz (or scavenger hunt) to observe and record every plant and animal they come across in a specific area.
 Repeat this activity at different points in the summer, and at different times of the day.
 Your child can create a local wildlife field guide, providing information and their own illustrations.
-They can even make copies to hand out to the other kids and adults in your neighborhood—maybe at that save-the-rainforest lemonade stand!
+They can even make copies to hand out to the other kids and adults in your neighborhood!